Master Health and Wellness Volunteer Training Program

-Thee Certified Food & Wellness Volunteer Training Program is a comprehensive course offering forty hours of training, using online modules for much of the education and ending with a full day of on-site training at Penn State University in State College.
+The Master Health & Wellness Volunteer Training Program is a comprehensive course offering forty hours of training, using online modules for much of the education and ending with a full day of on-site training conducted by educators from Penn State Extension.

 A certification exam will assure that the volunteer has the tools and knowledge necessary to educate others.

-Note: Participants will need computer access from March through May and the ability to travel to Penn State for on-site training on May 10, 2018.
+Note: Participants will need computer access from July through September and the ability to attend on-site training on September 19, 2018.

 Volunteers are required to apply and interview prior to registering.
-Before registering, interested volunteers can call 570-988-3950 or email Lynn James (email@example.com) for an application.
+Before registering, interested volunteers can call 724-774-3003, ext.
+9, or email Mary Alice Gettings (firstname.lastname@example.org) for an application.
 Applicants who qualify will be contacted for an interview.
-Deadline for submitting applications is February 28, 2018.

-Non-Volunteers who want to take a similar course can register for the Nutrition 101 Healthy Eating Guidelines & Meal Planning certificate course, available soon as a new online course.
+Non-Volunteers who want to take a similar course can register for Nutrition 101 Healthy Eating Guidelines & Meal Planning, available as a new online course.

 Presentation topics include: